Formation (song): Development

-Synopsis and analysis
+Synopsis

-The music video is set in New Orleans, exploring interpretations of the city's past, present and future in the wake of Hurricane Katrina, in turn forming a celebration of black pride and resilience.
+The music video is set in New Orleans, exploring interpretations of the city's past, present, and future in the wake of Hurricane Katrina, in turn forming a celebration of black pride and resilience.
 It features rapidly edited scenes that depict the variety and heterogeneity of black Southern culture.
 This includes Mardi Gras, black cowboys, stepping, wig shops, crawfish, cotillions, grills, black preachers, second lines, marching bands, bounce dancers, and traditional courtship and burial rituals.
-Beyoncé is seen embodying several archetypal Southern black women that span time, class, and space, which Ryann Donnelly viewed as being nine distinct personas that recur throughout the video.
-The video modifies the song to include spoken interpolations from the New Orleans artist Big Freedia and the YouTube personality Messy Mya, who was murdered in New Orleans in 2010.
-Dance routines are performed throughout the video by Beyoncé accompanied by back-up dancers.
-Her daughter Blue Ivy Carter makes a cameo appearance, sporting a natural afro.
+Beyoncé is seen embodying several archetypal Southern black women that span time, class, and space, which artist and author Ryann Donnelly viewed as being nine distinct personas that recur throughout the video.
+The video modifies the song to include spoken interpolations from the New Orleans bounce artist Big Freedia and YouTube personality Messy Mya, who was murdered in New Orleans in 2010.